Attempting to find this curry makes sense, especially as Wembley is home to many different cultures, particularly from the Indian subcontinent.

 They are all about how to survive the effects of these hot curries.

-- Avoid trying to counter the heat with too much water – water tends to spread the capsaicin (a spicy component of chilli).
+- Avoid countering the heat with too much water – water spreads the capsaicin (a spicy component of chilli).

 - Use honey or sugar instead – both help absorb the intensive spiciness.